thebyrdman-git/ansai/docs/self-healing/COMPLETE_MONITORING_STACK.md

 ### Type 4: Heartbeat Resumed
 ```
-Subject: MiracleMax Server is now UP
+Subject: TestServer Server is now UP

-Your check "MiracleMax Server" is now UP.
+Your check "TestServer Server" is now UP.
 ```

 **What this means**: Server is responding again.
 Crisis over.